What Information Does a Soil Test Provide

-Ph is a measure of the soil’s acidity or alkalinity.
+PH is a measure of the soil’s acidity or alkalinity.
 The scale runs from 1 to 14.
-1 is extreme acidity, while a soil with a ph of 14 would be extremely alkaline.
-The majority of garden plants prefer a relatively neutral soil, which is 7 on the scale.
+1 is extreme acidity, while a soil with a pH of 14 would be extremely alkaline.
+The majority of garden plants prefer a slightly acidic soil, about 6.5 on the scale.

 When you have your soil tested, recommendations will also be given to add specific fertilizer to your soil.
 My focus is on building soil, not on feeding roots so, with a few exceptions, I do not generally recommend using fertilizers.
 As a young (and poor) gardener, I never had my soil tested.
 After years of adding only compost, I decided one year to go ahead and have my soil tested.
 The report came back that my soil needed no amendments!